 My home sits on an 8×20 skid, which is seated on my parent’s driveway.
 Propped up with various kinds of bricks.

-First and foremost: I wanted to live in a tiny house because it is CUTE and FUN.
-The financial benefits were an added bonus.
-I just happen to stumble into this solution that set me free from the traditional adulthood path that lands you deeply in debt or leaves you with nothing.
+Living in a tiny house sets me free from the traditional adulthood path that lands you deeply in debt or leaves you with nothing (renting an apartment year after year). *

-This financial freedom means I am not losing all my income to a house.
+This financial freedom means I am not having to use all my income to pay down a mortgage.
 I can use it to travel, start my own business, further my education, rent a bouncy castle.
 Whatever life hands me.

 Many tiny house owners choose trailers because they are looking for a different kind of freedom.
 They are breaking free from being tied down to one location.
 They want the option to move their home wherever the wind takes them.